310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% bubble Shinobu %}
 Ahhh, from what I know, the person who’s been giving him a lot of jobs lately is a multi-millionaire’s daughter.

-Apparently, she fell in love at first sight when Midori-kun and I had the job that introduced strawberry picking[^8] to people—
+Apparently, she fell in love at first sight when Midori-kun and I had the job that introduced strawberry picking to people—[^4]
 {% endbubble %}

 {% bubble Midori sigh %}